V4Fire/Client/src/base/b-router/README.md

 };
 ```

 All extra properties are stored within the `meta` parameter.
-Now you can access this parameter bu using `route.meta.showWelcomeBoard`.
+Now we can access this parameter bu using `route.meta.showWelcomeBoard`.
 Be careful, don't eventually redefine predefined properties.

 ## Transition methods